mrgreenh/powercanvas/README.md

 Powercanvas
 ===========

 With power canvas you can use a HTML &lt;canvas> element as a board where to place images and text.
 It lets you add borders, play with shades, scale, rotate, resize, reorder anything you pour in it!
 I originally wrote this for a school project, but the script works quite well by itself too, so here it is.
-It used [ocanvas] and jQuery.
+It uses [oCanvas] and jQuery.
 Feel free to try it out.
 I included a very simple usage example in the repository, which doesn't let you play too much with text and borders, but it's better than nothing...

 ##Usage